 If you’re not a writer, and even if you are, try out some writing exercises to get you going!

 Start with some free writing or journaling.
 These can help you get rid of all the usual first draft nonsense, the easy adjectives, the corny references, the cliche structures.
-After a while, once you’ve written your subconsciousness away, some of your inner thoughts and real feels will begin to pop through.
+After a while, once you’ve written your subconsciousness away, some of your inner thoughts and real feelings will begin to pop through.

 Look towards artists you admire

 Think about artists you love that have influenced your work.
-Why do are you drawn to them?
+Why are you drawn to them?
 You might like someone’s technique, someone else’s politics, another person’s career, and some other artist’s themes.
 Identifying exactly what it is that you are inspired by can help you outline how you sit within the larger context of their artistic practices.

 Ask yourself: Whose shoulders am I standing on?
 Who's ideas have I borrowed?
 Who am I challenging with my work?

 Think of your work as doing something, whether it is extending, contradicting, questioning, or investigating a particular issue, question, subject, material, etc. This will push you to write an active statement.
 Using active verbs will drive your writing and keep you from non-linear and flowery statements that merely describe an idea.